kontena/chpharos/README.md

 - A shell compatible with bash version 3 or newer
 - A tool for downloading files (currently supported: [curl](https://curl.haxx.se/) and [wget](https://www.gnu.org/software/wget/), usually already installed on compatible systems)
-- File checksum verification tool [shasum](https://linux.die.net/man/1/shasum), usually already installed on compatible systems.

 ## Usage and features

-### Log in to your Kontena Account

-Logging in is required for downloading binaries and listing versions.

-You can use the interactive login prompt by using:

-`chpharos login`

-Or provide the username and password as command-line arguments by using:

- `chpharos login --username USERNAME --password PASSWORD`.

-Use `chpharos logout` to log out.

 ### List available versions